nczmoo/dcs100/readme.md

-    x only see auto settings before you enter the dungeon x on my phone, the auto label for healing is too close to keys section in comparison to how far it is to healing x on my phone, there's a slight misalignment between autopull and pull
+    x only see auto settings before you enter the dungeon x on my phone, the auto label for healing is too close to keys section in comparison to how far it is to healing x on my phone, there's a slight misalignment between autopull and pull x     BUG: log title for dungeon is still visible x BUG: poison caption for log is unreadable x the buzz buzz fail is annoying x     BUGL modifiers are not working at all x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)

     checkboxes look weird

     SOUND
         all other monsters

     MUSIC
         die

-    gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)

     SOUND
         maybe voices when I go in and out (going dungeon crawling!)

     ART
         add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var)